mbfraga/mbrun/README.md

    - sdcv
    - You can define your favorite dictionary file, but make sure you have one, otherwise sdcv doesn't do anything.
 Default: dictd_www.dict.org_gcide

-* thesaurus.py
-   - sdcv
-   - You can define your favorite dictionary file, but make sure you have one, otherwise sdcv doesn't do anything.
+   - You can define your favorite thesaurus file, but make sure you have one, otherwise the thesaurus functionality doesn't do anything.
        Default: Moby Thesaurus II

+* lutris.py
+   - lutris

+* network.py
+   - libnm

 ## installation